Feynman’s Glass Plate Experiment

 • However, in this particular case (thickness of the glass plate larger than the distance from the glass plate to the detector DR), the “light wave” from the front surface would have arrived at the detector and be gone, by the time “light wave” from the back surface of the glass surface arrives at the detector.

-• Therefore, destructive interference at the detector cannot take place in the case of real waves propagating at the speed of light.
+• Therefore, destructive interference at the detector cannot occur in real waves propagating at the speed of light.
 What undergoes destructive interference are the mathematical wave functions representing a photon.

-• This is why it is important to distinguish between waves and wave functions; see, “What Is a Wave and What Is a Particle?“.
+• This is why it is essential to distinguish between waves and wave functions; see, “What Is a Wave and What Is a Particle?“.

 12. Therefore, the zero intensity observed at some plate thicknesses is not due to the destructive interference of waves.
 Instead it is due to the combined contributions from those two paths (two wave functions).

-• If the two wave functions destructively interfere, then not even a single photon will be directed via either of those paths, and all incident photons will go through the glass slab.
+• If the two wave functions destructively interfere, not even a single photon will be directed via either of those paths; all incident photons will pass through the glass slab.

-• If the two wave functions interfere constructively, then maximum possible number of photons will be directed via those paths, and maximum possible signal (16%) will be observed at DR; rest of the photons will go through the glass slab.
+• If the two wave functions interfere constructively, then the maximum possible number of photons will be directed via those paths, and the maximum possible signal (16%) will be observed at DR; the rest of the photons will go through the glass slab.

-13. Therefore, it is very important to understand the difference between waves and wave functions.
-Light cannot be really called electromagnetic waves, even though the term is used even today.
+13. Therefore, it is essential to understand the difference between waves and wave functions.
+Light cannot really be called electromagnetic waves, even though the term is used even today.
 We have established that in the post, “Photons Are Particles Not Waves“.
 I am proceeding slowly to establish a solid foundation, so that questions like this do not arise later on.

 • Feynman’s method says that even before a particle starts moving, wave functions for “all possible paths” for that particle are established instantaneously.
 The particle will then move along a path that results from the “summation over all those paths”.

 • These wave functions are vectors (i.e., they have a magnitude and a direction).
 Therefore, vector addition must be used in “summing up all possible paths”.
-For those who are “non-technical” such details can be skipped; just get the idea.
+For those who are “non-technical,” such details can be skipped; it is enough to get the basic idea.

-• This vector addition using a simple method with arrows is described by Professor Feynman in his book and also in a series of four public lectures (see the References below).
+• Professor Feynman describes this vector addition using a simple method with arrows in his book and four public lectures (see the References below).

 14. To summarize the above discussion in another way, let me quote from Feynman’s book (p.36):